dji-sdk/Onboard-SDK-Doc/source/introduction/how-to-use-OSDK.md

 * Purchase [Drone](../purchaseguide/hardware.html) and [Onboard Computer](../purchaseguide/hardware.html)
 * Select [Development Platform](../purchaseguide/development-platform.html)

-#### Start Develop the application
+#### Start Develop The Application
 When using OSDK to develop the application, please connect the drone, onboard computer and third-party sensing equipment, configure the application development environment, and compile Programs, learn how to use OSDK to develop the application.

 * Before using OSDK to develop the application, please read the contents of [Attention](../quickstart/attention.html) avoid improper operation Damage the drone or onboard computer;
 * [Connection](../quickstart/device-connection.html) drone, onboard computer, third-party sensing equipment and computer;
 * [Install](../quickstart/development-environment.html) software, prepare related tool chains and libraries;
+* [Porting](../quickstart/porting.html)(Optional) the application developed based on OSDK to different hardware and software platforms.
 * [Compile](../quickstart/run-the-sample.html) sample code, running the sample to learn how to use various features provided by OSDK.

-* [Porting](../quickstart/porting.html) the application developed based on OSDK to different hardware and software platforms.
-* According to the documents in [Development Guide](../quickstart/integrateOSDK.html) to know the working principle and interface calling method of OSDK, quickly realize the application functions.
+According to the documents in [Development Guide](../quickstart/integrateOSDK.html) to know the working principle and interface calling method of OSDK, quickly realize the application functions.

-#### Develop the application
+#### Develop The Application

-* Develop the application according to the [tutorials](../tutorial/basic-control.html) and OSDK API documentation.
+* Develop the application according to the [Tutorials](../tutorial/basic-control.html) and OSDK API Documentation.
 * Use [DJI Assistant 2](https://www.dji.com/cn/downloads) and other tools to debug the application.